-To enrich our customer experience, we paid attention to customer's opinion and included periodic keep-in-touch activities to evaluate their perspectives and opinions about our products and services.

-The evaluation was conducted through:
+To enrich our customer experience, we paid attention to customer's opinion and included periodic keep in touch activities to evaluate their perspectives and The evaluation was conducted through:

 - One-on-one focus meetings with key customers. - Interviews with select customers. - Opinions received via our AXA Mansard CCare mailbox (insure@axamansard.com) - Surveys / Questionnaires administered to customers.